Jordan Peele’s directorial debut, Get Out, may be a horror movie, but the real unease comes from its commentary on race.

 - Rod explains the whole plot early on: “I think that mom is putting everybody in a trace and she fucking the shit out of them.”

 These aren’t the only instances of things ‘hiding in plain sight’.
-Perhaps most significant is the way the Armitages mask what they’re up.
+Perhaps most significant is the way the Armitages mask what they’re up to.
 Their social circle won’t admit Black friends, yet having Black servants is the perfect cover.

 It’s expected that Black people should fulfil these lower, manual roles … so it doesn’t raise any eyebrows.
 As Dean comments: “White family, black servants.
 It’s a total cliché.”